lucia-auth/lucia/documentation-v2/content/main/2.database-adapters/unstorage.md

 ### Key prefixes

-Key are defined as a combination of a prefix and an id so everything can be stored in a single Redis instance.
+Key are defined as a combination of a prefix and an id so everything can be stored in a single storage instance.
 By default, sessions are stored as `session:<session_id>` and user-sessions relationships are stored as `user_sessions:<user_id>`.

 ## Usage